 Inside Artisan Cottage

 You’ll enter Artisan Cottage up a short flight of ancient granite steps and step through stable doors into a cosy and well furnished living area with beamed ceiling and two sofas, TV/DVD player and a delightful window seat looking out over the narrow street that leads to Porthmeor beach and the Tate in one direction (100m), and to St Ives Island and the harbour in the other.
 A small but delightful and very well equipped kitchen/dining room is also to be found on this floor.
-Up a turn of stairs, the upper floor contains two bedrooms, both comfortably furnished, and a family bathroom.
+Up a turn of stairs, the upper floor contains the master bedroom with glimpses of the sea over the slate rooftops, and the twin bedroom.
+A family bathroom completes the cottage.

 Outside the cottage